Brazil star Neymar 'at 80 per cent' after return from injury

 Neymar says he is at "80 per cent" after scoring a superb goal on his return from three months out with a broken foot.

-Brazil's talisman opened the scoring in a 2-0 win over Croatia as Tite's men warmed up for the World Cup with a straightforward victory at Anfield on Sunday.
+Brazil's talisman opened the scoring in a 2-0 win over Croatia as Tite's men warmed up for the World Cup with a straightforward victory at Anfield.

 Neymar's goal, a thumping finish off the crossbar after beating a trio of defenders, showed the Paris Saint-Germain star at his best.